 Despite Detroit’s “Model City” reputation of industriousness and prosperity, in 1960s Detroit there was a pervasive undercurrent of discrimination and social protest.
 The city was heaving with the collective tumult of Civil Rights, Black Power, the Women’s Movement and the anti-Vietnam War movements.
 Then, in July 1967, Detroit burned for days in The Riots – or The Rebellion as many of us now say.

 My father’s record shop – now on 12th St. – was again in the path of destruction.
 His livelihood destroyed for good, he was despondent and drinking himself to death.
 As life in our home became ever more chaotic with the reign of drink, I wrenched myself from my frayed familial bonds and joined Black students across the city, protesting the intense prejudice and discrimination in the schools.
 We would come to be called the Black Student United Front.

-The headquarters of DRUM was in an old building on Oakland Avenue and Owen, in the city’s North End – just blocks across the Detroit/Hamtramck border from Dodge Main.
+The DRUM folks gathered in an old building on Oakland Avenue and Owen, in the city’s North End – just blocks across the Detroit/Hamtramck border from Dodge Main.
 General Baker and Chuck Wooten, the first of the DRUM brothers whom I would come to know, were at loggerheads with both Chrysler Corporation and the United Auto Workers Union over conditions and discrimination.